reactive-python/reactpy/docs/src/learn/writing-markup-with-psx.md

 }
 ```

-This is because JSX is stricter and has a few more rules than HTML!
+This is because PSX is stricter and has a few more rules than HTML!
 If you read the error messages above, they'll guide you to fix the markup, or you can follow the guide below.

 <Note>